- Tuesday, January 01, 2019

 Grandstand tickets go on sale beginning February 1st until December 31st, prices vary based on location and they cost between $55 and $100.
 To purchase tickets contact Sharp Seating Company at 626-795-4171 or SharpSeating.com.
 Additionally, you can purchase tickets through a local ticket broker called SC Tickets by calling +1 (626) 577-2557.

-TIP: Children under 2 years old are allowed to lap-sit.
-Folding chairs and sleeping bags are allowed.
+TIP: Children under 2 years old are allowed to lap-sit, however space is very limited.

 Free Curbside Seating